Bursaries & Finance

 - receiving Disability Living Allowance or Personal Independence Payments in your own right as well as Employment and Support Allowance or Universal Credit in your own right.

-The Discretionary Bursary is a financially assessed award, to support students facing financial hardship, to complete their studies.
+The Discretionary Bursary is a means-tested bursary to support students facing financial hardship to complete their studies.
 The award is dependent on you fulfilling the bursary eligibility criteria as shown below:

 - You must have been resident in the UK for 3 years prior to the start of your studies at Huish

-- You must be registered on a full-time Study Programme on the 31st August 2020
+- You must be registered on a full-time Study Programme for September before 31st August

-- Your household income must be below £30,000 gross for the tax year ending April 2020
+- Your household income must be below £50,000 gross for the tax year ending in April ahead of commencing your Study Programme.

 Free College Meals

-In accordance with Government Education Funding Agency guidance students whose families are in receipt of one or more of the following benefits will be awarded a free meal including a drink each day up to the value of £3.00.
+In accordance with Government Education Funding Agency guidance if your family are in receipt of one or more of the below benefits you be awarded a free meal each day during term time up to the value of £3.00.
+Please note this does not include hot drinks, sweets, cakes and fizzy drinks.

 - Income Support